strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/nginx-proxy.md

 #### Sub-Domain

-This config is using the sub-domain that is dedicated to Strapi only.
-It will redirect normal HTTP traffic over to SSL and proxies all requests (both api and admin) to the Strapi server running on the upstream alias configured above.
+This configuration is using the subdomain that is dedicated to Strapi only.
+It will redirect normal HTTP traffic over to SSL and proxies all requests (both API and admin) to the Strapi server running on the upstream alias configured above.

 ---